ShaneMV/ShaneMV/README.md

 ![Image of shane](https://shanemv.github.io/ShaneMV/shanee.png)
 # Shane Verkest Portfolio

-The following are some of my projects from throughout the year:
+The following are some of my projects from throughout the year!

 ## Adventure Game
 ![Image of coffee](https://shanemv.github.io/ShaneMV/coffee.png)